VladimirBorodko/gits/recommendations.md

 ## Commits

+### Commit frequently, locally

+Your local environment is yours, commit when you are confident a set of changes are complete, even if it's only partial to the full commit.
+You can always amend the commit as you build up more of the commit.
+I mention committing around business value, but locally you can do whatever you want as you can repackage those commits before you push them remotely.

+Commit many times locally, per day.

+**Why?** If anything goes wrong you can abandon the last 15 minutes of work instead of the last day!
+Do more exploratory changes without worrying about what to "undo".

+### Use the outstanding changes as a guide

+Build up confidence in the work you are doing by reviewing the outstanding changes to see where you left off.
+If you get interrupted with a meeting or phone call, study the outstanding changes before you get back into your work.
+Use it as a crutch!
+This is especially effective with frequent local commits.

+**Why?** Have more confidence in where you left off.

 ### Check build/test after merges

 Merges can break things (there may be no conflict in merging the text, but the code may not compile!), run the build after a merge, before you push!